db8bot/db8bot/README.md

   * We also store non-personally identifiable information about what commands our users have used.
 This includes: the time the command was used, the name of the command that was used, the name of the server (server IDs are not stored), the username of the user that used the command (the 4 discriminator digits are not stored).
 This information and this information ONLY is stored on Google Analytics.

   ### Length of storage
-  * Debate round information is stored until the user deletes it through `-endround`
+  * Debate round information is stored until the user deletes it through `/endround`

   ### Questions about the deletion of your data
-  * Please join the help server or use the `-feedback` command.
+  * Please join the help server or use the `/feedback` command.

 ## Credits
 Here are credits for all the code I used that was from other repositories.
-  * /botinfo command's uptime calculations code & general ideas/inspiration from Dank-Memer's Dank-Memer [here](https://github.com/Dank-Memer/Dank-Memer).
+  * `/botinfo` command's uptime calculations code & general ideas/inspiration from Dank-Memer's Dank-Memer [here](https://github.com/Dank-Memer/Dank-Memer).
   * Majority of bot structure from AnIdiotsGuide's Tutorial-Bot [here](https://github.com/AnIdiotsGuide/Tutorial-Bot).
-  * /get media command core from iamadamdev's bypass-paywalls-chrome [here](https://github.com/iamadamdev/bypass-paywalls-chrome/)
+  * `/get` media command core from iamadamdev's bypass-paywalls-chrome [here](https://github.com/iamadamdev/bypass-paywalls-chrome/)

 ## Contact Me
 Feel free to contact me if you find bugs, license issues, missing credits, etc.

   * Please contact me here:
-    * Email: jfang.cv.ca.us@gmail.com
+    * Email: jim@db8bot.app
     * Discord: AirFusion#5112

 ## Note/Notes